anybox/buttervolume/README.rst

     $ buttervolume sync <volume> <host1> [<host2>][...]

-The intent is to synchronize a volume between multi hosts on running containers, so you should schedul that action on each nodes from all remote hosts.
+The intent is to synchronize a volume between multi hosts on running containers, so you should schedule that action on each nodes from all remote hosts.

 .. note::

-   As we are pulling data from multiple hosts we never remove data, consider ro remove schedul actions before removing data on each hosts.
+   As we are pulling data from multiple hosts we never remove data, consider removing scheduled actions before removing data on each hosts.

 .. warning::